imba/imba.io/guide/1-Essentials/state-management.md

 Most frameworks for developing web applications try to solve one thing well; update views automatically when the underlying data changes.
 Imba is unoppinionated about state management.

-The dom reconciler more than [20 times faster](https://somebee.github.io/todos-vdom-bench/index.html) than other approaches, so we really don't need to think about state management.
+Imba does dom reconciliation in a completely new way, which is more than [20 times faster](https://somebee.github.io/dom-reconciler-bench/index.html) than other approaches.
+Because of this we really don't need to think about state management.
 There is no need for observable objects, immutable data-structures etc.

 This probably sounds naive, but it is true.
 Even in a complex platform like [scrimba.com](https://scrimba.com) we don't use any state-management framework at all.
 Our data is not observable.
 We simply re-render the whole application all the time.
 It just works.

 > The virtual DOM has been optimized by Vue, React, and others for years.
 How could this possibly be 20 times faster?
-Imba uses a very different approach, where we essentially compile your **declarative views** down to a very optimized inline **imperative dom**.
+Imba uses a very different approach, where we essentially compile your **declarative views** down to a very optimized **inline cached dom**.

 ### Using MobX, Redux, Apollo, Relay, ...